CUBRID/cubrid-manual/en/sql/schema/table_stmt.rst

                                ENCRYPT [=] [AES | ARIA]

 *   IF NOT EXISTS: If an identically named table already exists, a new table will not be created without an error.
 *   *schema_name*: Specifies the schema name(maximum: 31 bytes).
-If omitted, the schema name of current session is used.
+If omitted, the schema name of the current session is used.
 *   *table_name*: specifies the name of the table to be created (maximum: 222 bytes).
 *   *column_name*: specifies the name of the column to be created (maximum: 254 bytes).
 *   *column_type*: specifies the data type of the column.